How to use Adobe firefly

 Step 7 — Generate Vectors in Adobe Illustrator

-Text to Vector is Adobe Firefly’s most unique and underused feature — and it is only available inside Adobe Illustrator.
-If you have a Creative Cloud subscription, this lets you generate fully scalable SVG vector graphics, icons, logo concepts, and patterns from text prompts in seconds.
+Text to Vector is Firefly’s most underused feature, and it only lives inside Adobe Illustrator.
+With a Creative Cloud subscription, it generates fully scalable SVG graphics, icons, and logo concepts from a prompt in seconds.

 STEP 7